 (1) In this regulation —

-“personal issue firearm” means a firearm allocated to, and used by, a specified member;
+personal issue firearm means a firearm allocated to, and used by, a specified member;

-“station firearm” means a firearm allocated to a particular police station for issue to members from time to time.
+station firearm means a firearm allocated to a particular police station for issue to members from time to time.

 (2) A member or cadet to whom a station firearm has been issued shall return the firearm to the member in charge or supervisor on the completion of the duties for which the firearm was required.